Chrispresso/GridWorld/README.md

 ### Changing Speed of the Environment

 It's possible that you might want to run the game within Unity and slow it down.
-By default the training happens as quickly as possible, but when you are testing, you may want to slow the actual game speed to see what is going on.
-You can specify `--time-between-decisions 0.5` and there will be 0.5 seconds between each decision that is made (roughly).
-This works both in Unity and within the prebuild binaries.
+You can specify `--time-scale <float>` to change this.
+By default it's set to `1.0`.
+This changes Unity's `Time.timeScale`, so use caution as setting it too high may have consequences on the physics engine.

 ### Examples